We've looked into our crystal ball of future interior design trends to see which will be big in 2020.

 3. Shopping responsibly and sustainably

-Fast fashion has been a hot topic in the later half of this year.
+Fast fashion has been a hot topic all year.
 People are starting to think more about where all our bags full of clothes actually come from and what they are made of.
 And it looks like the same goes for things we buy for our homes.
 The majority of us are trying to shop more sustainably, and in the interiors world that means buying furniture made from local materials that have been sustainably sourced (if buying wooden pieces look out for the FSC logo) or buying products made from recycled materials – think rugs made from plastic bottles.

 As we become more eco conscious, we obviously become more aware about reducing waste by upcycling or recycling our homewares.
 There are so many great sites where you can buy and sell second hand furniture, places like Gumtree and Freecycle.
 You can even buy complete kitchens second hand (but good as new).
 Try The Used Kitchen Company and The Kitchen Exchange.

-Turns out our favourite animal print in fashion is to set to be a game-changer in the home too.
-But how do your style leopard print without creating a room that resembles a cross between a dodgy themed B&B and the Playboy Mansion?
+Turns out our favourite animal prints in fashion are set to be a game-changers in the home too.
+But how do your style leopard print throw or your zebra print rug without creating a room that resembles a cross between a dodgy themed B&B and the Playboy Mansion?
 We say start small, just add accents in the form of soft furnishings and little accessories, then if you love it you can go further with rugs and curtains.

 5. Two toned kitchen cabinets